tinacms/demo-docs/README.md

+> [!WARNING]
+> This template is no longer maintained and may not be in a working state.

 # Tina Documentation Starter

 This Next.js starter is powered by TinaCMS and based upon [Smooth Doc](https://github.com/lwz7512/next-smooth-doc) it allows you and your team to create beautiful docs powered by MDX.